 After Canada earned greater self-governance, the Royal Canadian Mint was formed as the official sovereign mint of the nation.
 The original facility in Ottawa remained the lone operating sovereign mint through the 1970s.
 At this point however, demand for precious metal bullion coins pushed capacity to its limit, with official Canadian currency having to be struck at United States Mint locations to compensate.
 The Winnipeg facility opened in the 1980s to bolster capacity in the Royal Canadian Mint system.

-Paper checks do take the longest time to clear authorization, averaging four to six business days.
+Paper checks and ACH do take the longest time to clear authorization, averaging four to six business days.
 Credit and debit card purchases clear in one business day on average, while PayPal and bank wire transactions often clear immediately.
 These options release your purchases to our fulfillment queue the quickest, allowing us to expedite the process of getting your new precious metal products to your door.

 When it comes to delivery, JM Bullion is proud to offer free shipping and insurance on all purchases over $99.
 Your package will ship in discreet boxes courtesy of the United States Postal Service or UPS.
 We’ll provide you with a tracking number for your shipment within 24 hours of shipping.
 Should your package become lost, suffer damage, or prove to be the incorrect items we’ll work with your to correct the issue.
 JM Bullion’s offer of insurance covers a full refund of your purchase price if your products are lost or damaged.
 In the event we still have items in stock, we will replace lost or damaged items.